charliepark/freemium/README.markdown

+## Preamble

+*This branch of Freemium is not guaranteed to work.
+In fact, there's a good chance it doesn't.
+Please feel free to patch any obvious errors you see, but I would recommend NOT using this as the basis of your own branch.*

 ## Freemium

-Freemium was written by Lance Ivy in an attempt to "encapsulate the Right Way to offer service subscriptions".
+Freemium was written by Lance Ivy in an attempt to "encapsulate the Right Way to offer service subscriptions."

 This version is a tweak of the copy maintained by ExpanDrive for use on their Strongspace service.
 This copy was adjusted by Charlie Park.
-Note: I'm not totally sure it works, yet, so you probably want to use another Freemium fork for now.

 ## Gateway Requirements